Stencyl/stencyl-engine/README.md

 Create Flash, iOS, Android, desktop and HTML5 games with no code with Stencyl.
 This is the source to Stencyl's Haxe-based game engine.

+At the moment, this source is only useful to those who can use Stencyl 3.0.
+It's not of much relevance to the public until 3.0 goes into public beta this summer.

 Requirements
 ==============